 Kingdom Hearts 1 was originally released by Square for the PS2 in Japan in 2002.
-Square Enix has released so many different origins stories for this franchise that it’s hard to tell them apart.
+I could talk about the development, but Square Enix has released so many different origin stories for this franchise that it’s hard to tell them apart.
 All you need to know is that the games designed as a crossover between Disney and Final Fantasy by both parties, headed by Tetsuya Nomura, man of 1000 zippers and one of the guilty parties behind Final Fantasies VII, VIII, X and XV.
 There: I made a zipper joke, I hope you appreciate how I’m blazing through the perfunctories so we can get down to business.
 The games were scored by Yoko Shimomura, who composed songs for Street Fighter II, the Mario & Luigi series, and more.

 I suppose I have to talk about versions before we can get to work.
 After KH1’s initial release in Japan, the game was ported to the west with additional features – I’ll address both versions as “Vanilla KH1” except where differences demand.
 This version was then ported back to Japan as “Final Mix” with even more features, including a game-wide recolouring of all minor enemies just to feign additional value.
 If you’re the kind of person who buys and uses additional skins for game characters no matter the actual content of the skin, you may have found your dream product.
 Final Mix also had some more notable mechanical additions, which we’ll get to as the game goes on.
 Naturally, international audiences wanted Final Mix for themselves, but they would have to wait, as this version wasn’t released outside Japan until the release of Kingdom Hearts 1.5 HD ReMix on the PS3 in 2013.
 While there are a handful of differences between 1.5’s version of Final Mix and the original PS2 Final Mix, as far as content is concerned they’re relatively similar, so like the two Vanilla releases, I’m going to address them both as “FM” unless we’re looking at one of the few changes.